Phone: +43 1 52177-329

 2011 - 2012 - Invited lecturer at the undergraduate course on “Coral Reef Ecosystems“, coordinated by Dr. Petra Visser (Institute for Biodiversity and Ecosystem Dynamics) as part of the MSc in Biological Science at the University of Amsterdam, The Netherlands.

-Since 2004 - Supervisor of more than 20 MSc students, both in the lab and in the field, including thesis guidance and final grading (University of Amsterdam, University of Lisboa, University of Vienna, University of Innsbruck, University of South Denmark, University of Algarve).
+Since 2004 – Advisor of two PhD candidates, Paul O‘Brien (James Cook University) and Norbert Englebert (University of Queensland), and supervisor of more than 20 MSc students, both in the lab and in the field, including thesis guidance and final grading (University of Amsterdam, University of Lisboa, University of Vienna, University of Innsbruck, University of South Denmark, University of Algarve).

 2020 - Scientific advisor in the project “Whitening Out“, an initiative led by Claudia Schildknecht and the Biotop der Relevanz, aimed at building and installing a ceramic “dead coral reef“ made by school kids in a public fountain in Lucern, Switzerland.